Cloud Infrastructure – Why implement it and what is it?

 - Network

 Cloud infrastructure requires a communications channel to transfer data such as logs, visual information, or control signals between two ends of cloud services.
 This is achieved using a network.
-A network comprises the combination of electrical components such as wires, routers, and switches, and software components that enable transmission of information between front-end and back-end systems.
+A network comprises a combination of electrical components such as wires, routers, switches, and software components that enable the transmission of information between front-end and back-end systems.

 - Hardware/Servers